-On , Fang announced its intention to spin off the business comprising certain portions of its listing and other value-added services.
-Fang announced that it intends to effect the spin-off through a distribution of Class A ordinary shares (including those represented by ADSs) in our company, the listing vehicle that holds the assets and liabilities associated with the spun-off business, to Fang equity holders.
+On May 2, 2019, Fang's board of directors approved the separation of the business comprising certain portions of its listing and value-added services from Fang through a distribution of Class A ordinary shares (including those represented by ADSs) in our company, the listing vehicle that holds the assets and liabilities associated with the spun-off business, to Fang equity holders.
 The completion of the separation and distribution will be subject to satisfaction (or waiver by Fang) of certain conditions described under "The Separation and Distribution-Conditions to the Distribution."